 NAMA Office Contacts The National NAMA Office is Located at: 11020 King Street, Suite 205, Overland Park, KS 66210 913-491-6500

-August Second planning meeting to finalize plans, theme and time lines (all chapter leaders)
+August Hold a planning meeting to establish chapter goals (all chapter leaders)

-September 8 Chapter Leader Workshop 17 TBD National Committee reports for Executive Committee meeting due to the NAMA office (national committee chairs) TBD Chapter reports for Executive Committee meeting due to the NAMA office (chapter presidents) Communicate chapter plans and goals to membership (chapter presidents)
+September 8 Chapter Leader Workshop 17 TBD National Committee reports for Executive Committee meeting due to the NAMA office (national committee chairs) 17 TBD Chapter reports for Executive Committee meeting due to the NAMA office (chapter presidents) Communicate chapter plans and goals to membership (chapter presidents)

-December 15 National Committee reports for Executive Committee meeting due to the NAMA office (national committee chairs) 15 Chapter reports for Executive Committee meeting due to the NAMA office (chapter presidents)
+December TBD National Committee reports for Executive Committee meeting due to the NAMA office (national committee chairs) TBD Chapter reports for Executive Committee meeting due to the NAMA office (chapter presidents)

-January 2021 31 Agribusiness, NAMA Marketer of the Year, Ag Association Leaders and Next Gen. nominations due to the NAMA office (awards)
+January 2022 TBD Agribusiness, NAMA Marketer of the Year, Ag Association Leaders and Next Gen. nominations due to the NAMA office (awards)

 February 1 Best of NAMA regional first and merit winners notified

-March 23 National Ag Day (Ag Day/special events) 26 National Committee reports for Executive Committee meeting due to NAMA office (national committee chairs) 26 Chapter reports for Executive Committee meeting due to NAMA office (chapter presidents)
+March TBD National Ag Day (Ag Day/special events) TBD National Committee reports for Executive Committee meeting due to NAMA office (national committee chairs) TBD Chapter reports for Executive Committee meeting due to NAMA office (chapter presidents)